Pediatric Nurse

 Excelsior College

 Excelsior College has several online options for nurses pursuing their bachelor’s degrees.
-They offer a traditional RN-to-BSN program for nurses who are already licensed and a jumpstart degree option for students who are waiting to take the NCLEX-RN and have not yet obtained licensure.
+They offer a traditional RN-to-BSN program for licensed nurses and a jumpstart degree option for students who are waiting to take the NCLEX-RN and have not yet obtained licensure.
 Both options are delivered exclusively through online learning.

 • Location: Albany, NY